-- 1. Students must have been fully accepted (see Criteria for Full Acceptance in this bulletin/catalog). - Students must have completed English 302 with a grade of at least C or have demonstrated proficiency on the English exam. - 3.
-Students must be in good academic standing (cumulative grade point average of 2.0 in all Barry University coursework). - Students are able to document at least 5 years of full-time professional work experience and/or community service. - 5.
-Students attended a portfolio seminar
+- Fully accepted (see Criteria for Full Acceptance in this bulletin/catalog) - Completed English 302 with a grade of at least C or have demonstrated proficiency on the English placement. - Be in good academic standing (cumulative grade point average of 2.0 in all Barry University coursework) - Able to document at least 5 years of full-time professional work experience and/or community service - · Attended a portfolio seminar - Student's Goals Statement and Autobiographical Learning Essay have been reviewed by the writing lab or site tutor.